 Other matters to consider include:

-- the state of the premises, delivery vehicles, equipment and so on.
+- the state of the premises, fittings and so on.
 Will you have to spend money refurbishing or replacing assets

-- the age and condition of any stock you are buying.
+- the condition and value of any workshop equipment you are buying.
 Check this over carefully before agreeing a price

 - existing staff rights